TommyTokk/parole-bot/README.md

 The script will plot the results saved in the file specified in the `-f` flag.

-![Word Solving Performance Graph](example_imgs/word_solving_performance.png) *An example running three simullations with 2000, 5000 and, 10000 iterations respectively*
+![Word Solving Performance Graph](example_imgs/word_solving_performance.png) *An example running three simulations with 2000, 5000 and, 10000 iterations respectively*

 ## Possible Enhancements